Aedrus/developer-progress-tracker/readme.md

 Additionally, you are free to use my tracker as a source of inspiration in any way you see fit.

-As always, I strongly urge you, my dear reader, to continue pursuing higher knowledge, mental fortitude, and anything that makes you a better human.
+As always, I strongly urge you, my dear reader, to continue pursuing higher knowledge, mental fortitude, and anything that makes you a better human during your lifespan.

-I wish you the best.
+Until next time.